 Children’s Savings Accounts

-The easiest and safest place (though arguably Premium Bonds are even safer) to store your offspring’s future wealth is in a savings account specifically designed for children.
+The easiest and safest (think risk-free) place to store your offspring’s future wealth is in a savings account specifically designed for children.
 A children’s savings account can be easily set up and is available from most main-stream banks.

-- Typically controlled by the parent or legal guardian until they are either are 16 or 18
+Typically controlled by the parent or legal guardian until they are either 16 or 18

 1. Children’s Regular Saver Account